bigunclemax/FTools/README.md

 - imgunpkr can be used to unpack\pack images and fonts from vbf.
 - vbfeditor can be used to unpack\pack vbf files.
 - imgparcer can be used to extract .zip archives with images and .ttf fonts from image section.
-- eifviewer can turn a .eif image into a .bmp and back.
+- eifconverter can turn a .eif image into a .bmp and back.

 Linux scripts from tools dir:
 - extract_images.sh